Western Power Distribution Advice Hub

 The project has also been implemented in the Midlands (by both Coventry and Northampton Citizens Advice) and in Wales (by the Energy Saving Trust) under the WPD 'Power Up' brand.
-CSE has expanded the service to the South West to cover Bristol and former Avon, Somerset, Devon, Cornwall and parts of Dorset.
+CSE has expanded the service to the South West to cover Bristol and former Avon, Somerset, Devon, Cornwall, Gloucestershire as well as parts of Dorset and the Midlands.

 WPD is contacting all customers on their PSR to offer the free energy advice.
 Those that accept are referred to CSE and called by an advisor who will offer advice on:

 - Income maximisation, including benefits entitlement, Warm Home Discount applications, water company discounts and managing debt (energy and non-energy related)

 - Switching energy supplier, tariff or payment method to get a better deal

 - Schemes that offer funding for energy efficiency measures, such as the Energy Company Obligation (ECO) schemes